 This will enable the sector to self-manage and focus more on its work in the community.

-To support this work, the Prime Minister’s Community Business Partnership has been re-established to promote a culture of giving and volunteering in Australia.
+To support this work, the Prime Minister’s Community Business Partnership brings together community and business leaders to advise the Australian Government on practical strategies to foster a culture of philanthropic giving and investment in Australia.

 The Partnership is chaired by the Prime Minister and the Deputy Chair is the Minister for Social Services.